devanmcg/GreatPlainsFire/SpringSummerSeverity/paper/SummerFireRestoration.md

 Weather data---which included air temperature, relative humidity, dew point, windspeed, and vapor pressure deficit---were retrieved from the North Dakota Agricultural Weather Network's Streeter station [@ndawn2023].
 To characterize day-of fire weather for successful burn days, we calculated mean values for operational burn periods (1000--1700) from hourly data for days recorded as having at least one completed fire.
 To characterize seasonal fire weather, we used daily precipitation totals to eliminate days with more than 25 mm precipitation---days no fire would be conducted under any other circumstance---and calculated mean values for the operational period for each spring (25 April--25 May) and summer (7--27 August) burn season.
-Seasonal values were determined for both the study period (spring and summer burn seasons, 2017--2020) and the historical range (1 April- 31 October, 1990--2023).
+Seasonal values were determined for both the study period (spring and summer burn seasons, 2017--2020) and the historical range (1 April--31 October, 1990--2023).

 To examine potential changes in conditions over time, all data related to the fire environment---NDVI, cumulative rainfall, and average hourly fire weather data for the operational period---were summarized for each burn season in the first and final decades of the dataset, 1990--1999 and 2012--2022, respectively.